-You may feel like cleaning out one drawer is making the tiniest dent in a disastrous room, but do a tiny bit of work anyway.
+You may feel like cleaning out one drawer only makes the tiniest dent in a disastrous room, but do that tiny bit of work anyway.
 Then get back to doing whatever non-cleaning fun you were having.

-Once you’ve done it one day, keep doing a little bit of work every single day.
+Once you’ve done a little bit of work, keep doing a little bit of work every single day.
 Set a timer for 10 minutes, and clean as quickly as you can – when the timer goes off, you’re done with your housework and can return to whatever unmotivated thing you were doing.

 When your attention and desire wane again – and it will – go back to your short, timed cleaning sessions.